magicoli/band-tools/README.md

 ### 0.5.3
 * added hide action link for license key in Plugins list, hidden if
-* changed Plugin Name to "Band Tools" as written everywhere else, instead of "Bands Tools"
+* changed Plugin Name to "Band Tools", instead of "Bands Tools", to match slug

 ### 0.5.2
 * fix add_option fired too early and causing crash